gwenty/Tracer-user-testing/README.md

     * classes contains the package with the program class files
     * test-classes contains the package with tests
     * junit-platform-console-standalone-1.7.0.jar include in the classpath to run the tests
+* sootOutput where the instrumented classes will appear